This post may contain affiliate links. See my disclosure policy.

 Soybeans, referred to as nuggets, remained in the mixture and resembled raisins.
 The product was originally used to preserve meat and vegetables, which was a necessary process before the advent of modern refrigeration.

 Around 1850, Tamari became a staple of culinary life in Japan, according to a soy sauce history online resource.
-One record shows that more than 18,000 liters of Tamari were sent from the countryside to the city on an annual basis!
+One record shows that more than 18,000 liters of Tamari were sent from the countryside to the city annually!

-While Soy Sauce and Tamari exploded in popularity throughout the centuries, it took some time before these products made their mark on the West.
+While Soy Sauce and Tamari exploded in popularity over the centuries, it took some time for these products to make their mark on the West.

 It wasn’t until 1679 that English philosopher John Locke sampled and wrote about a Japanese sauce he called Saio.
-Since then, countless Western writers have tapped into the magic of salty soy flavors and brought worldwide consumption to new levels.
+Since then, countless Western writers have tapped into the magic of salty soy flavors, bringing worldwide consumption to new heights.

 Today, the soy sauce market is booming, with an annual growth rate of 5.6%, according to a recent press release from PR Newswire.
-By 2025, the market is expected to reach $5.6 Billion, with production rising across industrialized and developing nations alike.
+By 2025, the market is expected to reach $5.6 Billion, with production rising across both industrialized and developing nations.

 Nutrition